iAniket23/mozilla-open-source/README.md

-# mozilla-open-source
+# Mozilla Open Source
 This repository consists of all the open source contribution I made to Mozilla open source hosted at Meculiar.

 Below is the information taken from the Mozilla website about contributing to mozilla projects

-contributing to Mozilla projects
+Contributing to Mozilla projects
 ================================

 This page is here to help you get from "I want to build Firefox"